haraldng/omnipaxos/pull_request_template.md

 ## Issues

 Reference or describe the issues this PR addresses.
+For each issue that should be closed after this PR is merged, please refer it using "fix" so that they get closed automatically (e.g., `Fix #X, Fix #Y`).

 ## Breaking Changes